Send a Deliver mailing once or on a recurring basis. Select Send Mailing from the mailing overview page to open the sending options.

 Send now

-Slate generates the recipient list immediately and sends messages right away.
+Slate finalizes the recipient list immediately and sends messages right away.

 Send at a future date/time